26 January 2023

 from research conducted at the Department of Pharmacy by the aforementioned team and Professor Jukka Rantanen, Associate Professor Jette Jacobsen, PhD student Cristiana Cunha and former PhD student Heidi Õblom.
 PCT patent application was filed for the invention in April 2022.

-SAFE Patch is a new technology that achieves creates a very efficient oral drug delivery and is easy to use for patients because, in contrast to traditional tablets and capsules, access to water and swallowing of the dosage form is not required.
+SAFE Patch is a new technology that creates a very efficient oral drug delivery and is easy to use for patients because, in contrast to traditional tablets and capsules, access to water and swallowing of the dosage form is not required.

 Due to the combination of strong mucoadhesive properties and unidirectional drug release towards the mucosa, loss of drug is